pxaris/expenditure-analyzer/README.md

 ### Step 2: Run the Analysis with Docker

-To analyze expenditure data, run the following Docker command:
+To analyze expenditure data, place your CSV file in the `data/` directory, then specify the `--data_filename` with the following Docker command:
 ```bash
 docker run --rm -v $(pwd)/data:/app/data -v $(pwd)/report:/app/report expenditure-analyzer --data_filename 'sample_data.csv'
 ```